noahehall/theBookOfNoah/0current/hashicorp/vault.md

 ### token authentication

 - automatically enabled with the root token being assigned the root policy
-- every other authentication relies on the this method
+- every vault authentication scheme utilizes token authentication for their implementation
 - recovery tokens: used when operating vault in recovery mode

 #### batch tokens

-- are not persisted
-- cannot be listed or manually revoked
-- encrypted BLOBS that carry enough info to perform vault actions; flexible, scalable and lightweight
+- encrypted BLOBS that carry enough info to perform vault actions without going through token renewal process
-- are not part of the data replication process because they are self contained
 - use cases:
-  - a service (e.g. nomad) starting 1000 containers, all requesting tokens from vault
+  - a service (e.g. nomad) starting 1000 containers, all requesting tokens from vault to perform their init process
+    - instead: the server agent can create batch token(s) with a short TTL
 - prohibited features
+  - are not part of the data replication process because they are self contained
+  - are not persisted
+  - cant be listed or manually revoked
   - cant be root
   - cant create children
   - cant be manually revoked